 Your level of discomfort also depends on exactly which procedure – ie. closed or open rhinoplasty – your plastic surgeon performs.

-Removal of the Splint and Packing
+Removal of the splint and packing

 During the initial recovery process, your nose will be covered in bandages and protected by a splint.
-Your sinuses will be packed with gauze.
+Your sinuses may be packed with gauze.
 The splint and bandages will be removed after about a week, and the packing will come out at around the same time or shortly after.

 Many patients say that the most difficult part of the recovery process is the initial period during which the nasal splint and packing are in place.
 Your face will feel swollen and puffy, the area around your eyes may be bruised, and your nose will be painfully tender.